10 Essential Steps for BCBA Coursework and Certification Success

 • Ethical practices

 Programs that meet BACB standards not only enhance the educational experience but also significantly boost the chances of success in BCBA coursework.
 In fact, accredited courses have shown to produce higher pass rates-67% compared to just 49% for non-accredited options.
-This difference underscores the importance of selecting an accredited ABA course as a crucial step toward becoming a board-certified behavior analyst.
+This difference underscores the importance of selecting an as a crucial step toward becoming a board-certified behavior analyst.

 This chart shows the breakdown of certification candidates with advanced degrees and compares the success rates of accredited versus non-accredited programs.
 The larger the slice, the more significant the proportion.